bedops/bedops/docs/content/revision-history.rst

 Released: **TBD**

+* :ref:`unstarch <unstarch>`

+  * Patched `issue 284 <https://github.com/bedops/bedops/issues/284>`_ to resolve using ``unstarch --gzip`` on gzip-backed Starch archive with a zero-size chromosome, which can happen when a zero-byte file is passed into ``starch``.
+The behavior now matches ``unstarch --bzip2`` on a bzip2-backed Starch archive, which returns no output and a zero exit status code (no error).
+Thanks to bgulko for the bug report.

 * :ref:`convert2bed <convert2bed>`

   * Patched use of ``gff2bed`` for AUGUSTUS-formatted GFF annotations, addressing `issue 275 <https://github.com/bedops/bedops/issues/275>`_.
 Thanks to shbrainard for the bug report.